Daphne Wright

 Daphne Wright (born 1963) is an Irish visual artist, who makes sculptural installations using a variety of techniques and media to explore how a range of languages and materials can be used to probe unspoken human preoccupations.
 Recent international exhibition highlights include Hotspot, Galleria Nazionale d’Arte Moderna e Contemporanea, Rome, curated by Gerardo Mosquera; Daphne Wright: Prayer Project, Davis Museum, USA, Portals; the Hellenic Parliament with ΝΕΟΝ, Athens; Infinite Sculpture, Gulbenkian Museum, Lisbon.
 Wright curated the 2018 exhibition The Ethics of Scrutiny at the Irish Museum of Modern Art as part of the Freud Project.
 Wright has received the Paul Hamlyn Award, The Henry Moore Foundation Fellowship, and The British School of Rome fellowship.
 She is a member of Aosdana and is represented by Frith Street Gallery, London.

 Education

-Wright was born in 1963, in Co.
-Longford, Ireland.
-She studied at the Atlantic Technological University, Sligo between 1981–1985, National College of Art & Design, Dublin between 1985–87 and between 1989–1991 at Newcastle-upon -Tyne Polytechnic.
+Wright was born in 1963, in County Longford, Ireland.
+She studied at the Atlantic Technological University, Sligo, between 1981 and 1985; National College of Art & Design, Dublin, between 1985 and 1987; and between 1989 and 1991 at Newcastle-upon -Tyne Polytechnic.